Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 Notice how we restricted the graph to one color.
 Avoid multiple colors on graphs that split the data.
 You don't need to have multiple ways to distinguish individual subsets of the data.
 One way will suffice.

 How can we interpret this graph?
 We get the same interpretation.
 2024 is skewed to the right likely indicating higher average ticket sales.
 2023 appears to have a few clusters of attendance while 2022 is fairly evenly distributed.
-Perhaps this is because differences in the schedule.
+Perhaps this is because of differences in the schedule.

 Splitting graphs on various features is very useful and you'll see it frequently.
 We can create box-plots by changing one argument.
-The following code produces the boxplot in figure \@ref(fig:chthreeboxplotexample).
+The following code produces the box-plot in figure \@ref(fig:chthreeboxplotexample).

 ```r